 Book Summary By Chandran Iyer

-The book is the outcome of a collaborative effort by six stalwarts of India including Gautam Bambawale, Vijay Kelkar, Dr. Raghunath Mashelkar, Ganesh Natarajan, Ajit Ranade, and Ajay Shah for Pune International Centre, which is an independent multifaceted policy research think tank.
-The PIC publishes policy papers and organizes lectures & roundtables.
+This book is the product of Pune International Centre (PIC) which is an independent multifaceted policy research think tank that publishes policy papers and organizes lectures and roundtables.